 Frost - among the tools and materials are flock kits and materials, although I would recommend also obtaining an electro-static flock applicator (not available from Frost).
 "Demerara" is a close match for AC's original brown flock trim.

 Gateros Plating - Includes replica chrome plating that is safer to apply than chrome-plating.
 I've tried their brush-plating kit on some brass fittings with good results.
 Their website is a mine of useful information.
-See below for their ebay listings.

 Holden Vintage and Classic - Lucas spares and other parts.